zooniverse/front-end-monorepo/packages/lib-classifier/src/components/Classifier/components/SubjectViewer/components/SingleVideoViewer/README.md

 The Single Video Viewer is a variant of the Subject Viewer that's used to display video media.

-// TODO: Update to validate for only allowed video media mime types
+The only allowed video media type is mp4.

 ## Features

-The viewer is coupled with pan and zoom functionality and defaults to render an interaction layer for drawing SVG marks on top of.
-This interaction layer can be disabled setting the `enableInteractionLayer` prop to false.
+// TODO Will be updated as the new video feature is built.

 ## External Setup: Workflows and Subjects